mage-ai/mage-ai/docs/core/abstractions.md

 A trigger is a set of instructions that determine when or how a pipeline should run.
 A pipeline can have 1 or more triggers.

-There are 2 types of triggers:
+There are 3 types of triggers:

 1. Schedule
 1. Event
+1. API

 #### Schedule

-A schedule type trigger will instruct the pipeline to run after a start date and on a set interval.
+A schedule-type trigger will instruct the pipeline to run after a start date and on a set interval.

 Currently, the frequency pipelines can be scheduled for include: